Swara Bhasker: Acting career

-2009–2012: Debut and further roles

 Before Bhasker started acting in films she was associated with N. K. Sharma's "Act One" theater group in Delhi.
 She shifted to Mumbai in 2008 and made her acting debut with the 2009 film Madholal Keep Walking, which was screened at the 33rd Cairo International Film Festival but underperformed at the box office India.
-She then played a supporting role in Sanjay Leela Bhansali's drama Guzaarish (2010), alongside Hritik Roshan and Aishwariya Rai.
+She then played a supporting role in Sanjay Leela Bhansali's drama Guzaarish (2010), alongside Hrithik Roshan and Aishwarya Rai.

 Bhasker then appeared in Srinivas Sunderrajan's black and white thriller The Untitled Kartik Krishnan Project, which was touted as India's first mumblecore film, made on the budget of ₹40 thousand and completed in one year, was also the first Indian film to be screened at the Transilvania International Film Festival.
 However, both Guzaarish and The Untitled Kartik Krishnan Project were box-office failures and Bhasker remained unnoticed for her performances.

-Bhasker garnered widespread recognition from the audiences and critics by appearing in the 2011's commercially successful film Tanu Weds Manu in which she played the role of Payal, the best friend of the lead actress Kangana Ranaut.
-She received praise and several nominations, including the Best Supporting Actress conferred by the Filmfare Awards.
+Bhasker garnered widespread recognition from critics and audiences with a supporting role in the 2011's commercially successful romantic comedy-drama Tanu Weds Manu in which she played the role of Payal, the best friend of the film's lead actress Kangana Ranaut.
+She received praise and several nominations for her performance, including her first nomination for the Filmfare Award for Best Supporting Actress.